Yuroty/PvsZ-Auto-Planting/README.md

 2. The recorder saves coordinates to markers.txt.

+3. Important: Once you finish recording, add or replace the numbers in markers.txt to the PvZ-Auto-Planter raw scripts, because you cannot modify any of the executable files.

-3. Run the Planter script to replay those saved positions automatically.
+4. Run the Planter script to replay those saved positions automatically.